How Gratitude Changes Your Brain and Mood

 Reflection is a rapid but strong means to rebalance your mindset, particularly at the start or end of your day.
 It allows you to ground your mind in the here and now and minimizes the draw of negativity.

-Take 1–2 quiet minutes, either on waking or at bedtime, considering what you're thankful for during the day.
+Take 1–2 quiet minutes, either on waking or at bedtime, considering what you are thankful for during the day.

 You can look at people, moments, lessons, or even difficulties that triggered growth.